itsthejuice/ai-selfbot/README.md

 ```

 The bot will:
-1. Show a "🤔 Thinking..." indicator
+1. React with 🤔 to your message while processing
 2. Send your prompt to BinX AI
-3. Return the response as a `.txt` file attachment
+3. Return the response as a `.txt` file attachment (no extra message text)
-4. Delete the thinking indicator
+4. Replace 🤔 with ✅ when complete

 ### Reset Conversation